Aggressive Tyler Embezzlement Defense Attorney for White-Collar Crimes in TX

 Embezzlement is a complex criminal allegation, and the prosecution must be prepared to prove the specific elements of the charge if they hope to win in court.

 The prosecution enjoys several key advantages, though — the seemingly endless resources of a government investigation and the sympathy of a jury.
 Because juries are comprised of regular community members, they enter the courtroom with that same layperson’s understanding of embezzlement, and they tend to be unforgiving for people they suspect of padding their pockets.

 Sadly, innocent people are accused of embezzlement all the time, even when the facts of their circumstances do not match the crime of which they are accused.
 They face a real threat to their reputation and their freedom, all because an employer and a prosecutor decided to jump to conclusions based on inadequate evidence and then seek overly aggressive charges.

 Nevertheless, embezzlement remains an extremely serious criminal charge.
 If you have been accused of the crime of embezzlement, or if you suspect that you may be charged soon, you need immediate representation by an experienced Tyler embezzlement defense attorney.

 While it is almost never a good idea to represent yourself in any criminal proceeding, that is especially true when the allegation is as complex as embezzlement.

 To be clear: the stakes here are very high.
 An embezzlement conviction carries severe penalties and could follow you for the rest of your life.
 There is hope, but you need to take aggressive and strategic action as early as possible.
-Please call a Tyler embezzlement defense attorney at the Oberheiden Law Group, PLLC right away.
+Please call a Tyler embezzlement defense attorney at Oberheiden, P.C. right away.